-- 1. To select the measurement tool, touch the tool on the screen.
+- Follow this procedure: - To select the measurement tool, touch the tool on the screen.
 The tool is now displayed with one or more handles. - 2.
 Push the navigation pad-or touch and hold the tool.
 This displays a context menu. - 3.
 Select (Move/resize) and push the navigation pad.
 This displays a submenu. - 4.
-Use the navigation pad to select one of the following: - Select (Resize) to change the size of the tool. - Select $\stackrel{\leftarrow}{\downarrow}$ (Move) to move the tool. - Select $\overline{A^{\circ}}{\kappa}$ (Center box/circle) to center the tool. - 5.
+Use the navigation pad to select one of the following: - Select (Resize) to change the size of the tool. - Select (Move) to move the tool. - Select 3 (Center box/circle) to center the tool. - 5.
 Push the navigation pad up/down and left/right to resize or move the tool. - 6.
-When completed, push the navigation pad and select \checkmark (Done). - 7.
+When completed, push the navigation pad and select (Done). - 7.
 Push the navigation pad to confirm and exit the menu mode.

-13.5 Changing the measurement parameters
+18.5 Changing the measurement parameters